 Things to do: Do not miss watching the sunset.
 You will even find idyllic beaches where you can relax and enjoy watersports like snorkeling and scuba diving.
 You may also visit The Pinnacle Information Centre to know more about the limestone formations.

 Australia is a very unpredictable country.
 Travelers will find everything from dangerous animals roaming around to vast desert lands which are difficult to traverse alone.
-A land of varied opportunities, it’s a great place to go for a vacation.
+A land of varied opportunities, the several Australia tourist attractions are a great place for a vacation.
 Plan a lifetime vacation to Australia and explore the beauty of the island continent and immerse in shopping, sightseeing and while savoring the best of Australian cuisine on your holiday down under.

-A. Some of the best places to visit in South East Australia are Fraser island, Sydney harbour bridge, The Twelve Apostles and more.
+A. Some of the best places to visit in South East Australia are Fraser island, Sydney harbor bridge, The Twelve Apostles and more.